antonyvam/nDTomo/docs/source/tutorial_nDTomo_GUI.rst

-nDTomo GUI tutorial
+nDTomoGUI tutorial
 *******************

-The nDTomo GUI can be used to process and analyse X-ray chemical imaging data.
+The nDTomoGUI can be used to process and analyse X-ray chemical imaging data.